Doctor insights on:

-Probably not: Antihistamines are effective for sneezing and runny nose due to allergies, by blocking histamine receptors,.
-But can over dry nasal passages during colds.
+Probably not: Antihistamines are effective for sneezing and runny nose due to allergies, by blocking histamine receptors,. but can over dry nasal passages during colds.
 Atrovent nasal spray helps runny nose and decongestants (use Short term only) help congestion.
 Vitamin C may help prevent colds, but not as effective once you have one.
 Rest, fluids, chicken soup, zinc, humidifier, and netipot help. ...Read moreSee 2 more doctor answers

-Currently I'm taking vitamins that I bought in nearby drug store.
+Currently i'm taking vitamins that i bought in nearby drug store.
 I have vitamin c, calcium, and vitamin E capsules is there a sequence in taking it?

 Can I apply vitamin K and vitamin C directly on my skin ( vitamins from the drug store like liquid vitamins )?

-Not advisable: Not advisable, you may take them by mouth.
+Not advisable: not advisable, you may take them by mouth.
 The best vitamins are not in pills or syrup, they are in fresh leafy vegetable and fruits ...Read more

 Are there any drug interactions between salmon oil, hyaluronic acid, biotin, vitamin c, and pomegranate?

-No: Not that I know.Get a more detailed answer ›
+No: Not that i know.Get a more detailed answer ›

 OnlyIf Deficient: Vitamin C will help if you are deficient due to not getting daily requirement through your food.Since there are sommany sources of vitamin d including citrus food.apples,strawberries,Acerola Cherries,papayas,black current,kiwi, and others, Some people believe it helps with cold but according to studies you have to take several thousand mgm of this vitamin for that purpose. ...Read moreSee 2 more doctor answers

-Vitamin C is: Generally good for you.
+Vitamin C is: generally good for you.
 If you take too much you may get the runs.
 Daily maintenance dose would be one 1K tab in the a.m. and one 1K tab in the p.m.
 It only lasts in your body for about 12 hours so whatever you take needs to be in divided doses.
 If you have a cold or it's cold season it can be doubled.
 Beyond that, please see a nutritionist or integrative doc.
 Peace and good health. ...Read moreSee 1 more doctor answer

 Vit c: Vit c is a water soluble vitamin and our body does not manufacture it so the supply we get is via food resources and the level can fluctuate a lot and is labile.
 Some patients who have malabsorption syndromes or gastric bypass or who travel a lot (like pirates) can develop a deficiency as well.
 It can lead to anemia and bruising/bleeding problems and affect wound healing and lead to psychosis etc. ...Read more

 No such thing unless: In general vitamin c is extremely safe and non-toxic and you can not overdose, in the sense of taking a quantity that would damage your health.
-There is a limit to how much you can absorb, and when this amount is exceeded you won't absorb anymore and it will act as a laxative.The exception is people who have a hereditary g6pd deficiency, in which high doses of IV vit c can cause hemolytic anemia. ...Read moreSee 1 more doctor answer
+There is a limit to how much you can absorb, and when this amount is exceeded you won't absorb any more and it will act as a laxative.The exception is people who have a hereditary g6pd deficiency, in which high doses of IV vit c can cause hemolytic anemia. ...Read moreSee 1 more doctor answer